bge-barcoding/ena-taxid-creation/README.md

 - Has a confidence score >95% (species) or >90% (genus)
 - Has a valid binomial name (<genus> <species>) or is a novel species (<genus> sp.)
 ```
-- If valid, fetch GBIF ID and output sample to taxonomy_request.tsv.
+- If valid, fetch GBIF ID, check record is in GBIF Taxonomy Backbone, and if so, output sample to taxonomy_request.tsv.
-- If not valid, fetch GBIF information and output sample to gbif_inconsistent.tsv for manual checking.
+- If not valid or not in GBIF Taxonomy Backbone, fetch GBIF information and output sample to gbif_inconsistent.tsv for manual checking.

 INTEGRATE UPDATED SEARCHING LOGIC
 Step 1: name_backbone with strict=False